HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ## Future

-Let&#39;s dive into a couple of experimental hints.
+Let's dive into a couple of experimental hints.
 Very close to release we have Priority Hints, at the moment actively experimented with the web community.
 Lastly we have the 103 Early Hints in HTTP/2, which is still in early inception and there are a few players like Chrome and Fastly collaborating for upcoming test trials.

 ### Priority Hints